 Last but not least, bouncy ramyeon with gochujang sauce is thrown in as well, but cooked separately from the rice.

-The set for two also comes with a strawberry sauce salad (yeah strawberry. pretty weird imo) and a salty soup of unknown ingredients.
+The set for two also came with a strawberry sauce salad (yeah strawberry. pretty weird imo) and a salty soup of unknown ingredients.

 Mr Dakgalbi (Puchong)